SiaFoundation/siad/modules/renter/README.md

 **Outbound Complexities**
- - callUploadStreamFromReader is used to upload new data to the Sia network when creating linkfiles.
+ - callUploadStreamFromReader is used to upload new data to the Sia network when creating skyfiles.
 This call appears three times in [linkfile.go](./linkfile.go)

 ### Stream Buffer Subsystem